We welcome you to this holy place which is both ancient and modern

 Photography is not permitted during our any of our services or events.

-Anybody wishing to photograph or film within the Cathedral precint for other reasons such as commercial projects, promotional images, wedding photography or images for public broadcast should contact the Development Director by email or telephone on 020 7367 6704 for further details.
+Anybody wishing to photograph or film within the Cathedral precint for the above or other reasons such as commercial projects, promotional images, wedding photography or images for public broadcast should contact the Development Director by email or telephone on 020 7367 6704 for further details.

 Drop In Tours

-We offer a drop-in tour led by one of our Cathedral guides on the following days dependent on services and events taking place:
+We offer a drop-in tour led by one of our Cathedral Guides on most days dependent on services and events taking place:

-Both of these items are available in the Cathedral Shop or from our Welcome Desk at the West Entrance.
+Both of these items are available in the Cathedral Shop, Cathedral Welcomers or from our Welcome Desk at the north entrance.

 The Cathedral is a busy and active place of worship.
-All groups of 10 or more people must pre-book their visit.
+All groups of 10 or more people must pre-book their visit and there is a mandatory charge.
 We are willing to consider large groups seven days a week, although these are subject to services and other activities taking place.
 We do also offer a wide range of tours which can be tailored to your needs.